-- Raised approximately \$178.4 million since the start of operations with a strong institutional shareholder base. - Sold 1,824 claims to Sayona for consideration of 184,331,797 ordinary shares of Sayona representing an aggregate value of \$40,000,000 and retained a 2% net smelter royalty on these claims. - Completed regional exploration field work including rock and soil sampling, trenching and an airborne survey on its claims, including those subject to the Joint Venture. - The Company had recommenced drilling in September 2020 after an initial site shut-down in response to the pandemic, having since drilled more than 202,000 metres, approximately 25,600 metres during the six months ended January 31, 2023.
-The Company expanded drilling into the Gap Zone and the new Connector Zone. - Filed the Initial Project Description and the Project Notice for the Troilus Project with both the federal and provincial levels of government.
+- Raised approximately \$178.4 million since the start of operations with a strong institutional shareholder base. - Sold 1,824 claims to Sayona for consideration of 184,331,797 ordinary shares of Sayona representing an aggregate value of \$40,000,000 and retained a 2% net smelter royalty on these claims. - Completed regional exploration field work including rock and soil sampling, trenching and an airborne survey on its claims, including those subject to the Joint Venture. - The Company has drilled almost 48,000 metres during the nine months ended April 30, 2023.
+The Company expanded drilling into the Gap Zone, the new Connector Zone and the recently discovered X22 Zone. - Filed the Initial Project Description and the Project Notice for the Troilus Project with both the federal and provincial levels of government.
 The filing of the Initial Project Description and the Project Notice are the first step in the Environmental and Social Impact Assessments ("ESIA"). - In December, the Company filed the Detailed Project Description with the federal government and awaits receipt of the Tailored Impact Study Guidelines which will be defined after the federal regulator consults with local communities and indigenous groups. - Has joined the United Nations Global Compact, the world's largest global corporate sustainability initiative where companies voluntarily pledge to take actions in accordance with the UN Sustainable Development Goals.